msackman/chancell/README.md

 designs where you have multiple actor-workers reading off the same work-queue.

+Once the queue has stabilised to the right capacity, the only overhead is taking a read-lock on sending.
+There is no additional overhead on receiving.

 The following is a commented example showing how I write actors in Go.
 Please consider this example to be under the same MIT license as the rest of this package.